- Cognigate Advisory Team

 Bee’ah: Sustainability as a Digital Mission

 Bee’ah has transformed from a waste management company into a sustainability and digital transformation leader.
-Its headquarters — designed by Zaha Hadid — is powered entirely by renewable energy and supported by AI-driven systems.
+Its headquarters, designed by Zaha Hadid, is powered entirely by renewable energy and supported by AI-driven systems.

-Highlights from Bee’ah’s initiatives:
+Here are some highlights from Bee’ah’s initiatives:

 Smart Waste Management: IoT-enabled bins and vehicles track waste levels in real time.